Atrix256/SampleZoo/output/_1d/samples/blue_noise/page.md

 # Blue Noise Sequences
 Blue noise samples are randomized samples which are roughly evenly spaced.

-It's called blue noise because if you do a DFT, there is primarily high frequency content.
+It's called blue noise because if you do a DFT, it's missing low frequency content.

 This gives blue noise good coverage over a sampling space, just like regular sampling does,but because the points are still randomized, doesn't have problems with aliasing.